zrajnis/spam-filter/README.md

 It is also available on http://dcomp.sor.ufscar.br/talmeida/smsspamcollection/.

-To set up the filter you all you have to do is download the repo, by typing
+To set up the filter, all you have to do is download the repo, by typing
 `git clone https://github.com/zrajnis/spam-filter`

 ## Usage: